Report an incident or concern

 What we’re doing to address sexual misconduct

-At ACU, we’re taking steps to continually improve our response to sexual assault and sexual harassment.
+At ACU, we’re taking steps to continually improve our prevention and response to sexual harassment and sexual assault.
 These include:

-- establishing the Safety Support Network, with specially trained Safety Support Officers on each campus to support anyone in our community who has experienced or witnessed sexual misconduct or domestic and family violence
+- establishing the Safety Support Network, with specially trained Safety Support Officers on each campus to support students who have experienced or witnessed sexual harassment, sexual assault or family and domestic violence

 - facilitating a Bystander Awareness Training Program (MATE) for students and staff

-- continuing our commitment to an action plan in response to the 2021 National Student Safety Survey, aimed at increasing education, awareness, prevention and response to sexual assault and sexual harassment on all ACU campuses
+- continuing our commitment to an action plan in response to the 2021 National Student Safety Survey, aimed at increasing education, awareness, prevention and response to sexual harassment and sexual assault on all ACU campuses

 - conducting an ACU Student Accommodation External Review (PDF, 1.33MB) in response to the Change the Course report

 - continuing our commitment to a safeguarding and child safety action plan.

 All ACU campuses have 24-hour security services.
 If you are studying or working after hours, you can contact an ACU Security Officer to escort you around campus.
 Call 8888 or 1300 729 452.